-On September 24, 2020, the TREASURY INSPECTOR GENERAL FOR TAX ADMINISTRATION (TIGTA) issued a final audit report: “The Internal Revenue Service Can Improve Taxpayer Compliance for Virtual Currency Transactions” that evaluates the IRS’s efforts to ensure accurate reporting of virtual currency transactions as required under U.S. Code Titles 26 (Internal Revenue Code) and 31 (Money and Finance).
+On September 24, 2020, the TREASURY INSPECTOR GENERAL FOR TAX ADMINISTRATION (TIGTA) issued a final audit report: “The Internal Revenue Service Can Improve Taxpayer Compliance for Virtual Currency Transactions” that evaluates the IRS’s efforts to ensure accurate reporting of virtual currency transactions as required under U.S. Code Title 26 (Internal Revenue Code) and Title 31 (Money and Finance).

 TIGTA initiated the audit because the use of Virtual Currency (VC) as a payment method continues to grow in popularity that seems to be emerging as an alternative to U.S. or other fiat currencies.
 The audit focused on VC exchanges.
 VC exchanges play an important role in the transferability and stability of VC through facilitating the buying and selling of assets for customers.
 Under U.S. Code Titles 26 (Internal Revenue Code) and 31 (Money and Finance), the IRS is expected to monitor and to require the accurate reporting of virtual currency transactions.
 The TIGTA audit report conducted by TIGTA suggested that the IRS has further work to do.

 The sale or exchange of VC has an impact on Taxpayers